jpillora/docker-cloud-torrent-openvpn/README.md

         jpillora/cloud-torrent-openvpn
     ```

-1. Confirm everything works (the logs should say `Initialization Sequence Completed`), then re-run the above with `--rm -it` swapped for `-d --restart always`
+1. Confirm everything works (the logs should say `Initialization Sequence Completed`) and your public IP should have changed (`docker exec cto wget -qO- canihazip.com/s`)
+1. Re-run the above with `--rm -it` swapped for `-d --restart always`

 ### Extras

-* To start `cloud-torrent` with custom command-line options, replace `/scripts/cloud-torrent.sh`
+* To start `cloud-torrent` with custom command-line options, create a script like [scripts/cloud-torrent.sh](scripts/cloud-torrent.sh) and mount it with: `-v $(pwd)/cloud-torrent.sh:/opt/scripts/cloud-torrent.sh`

 #### MIT License